groth00/machine-learning/README.md

 -- variation of NB that only considers whether a word appears in a document or not (hence binary)

 -- edited the test function to classify multiple documents

+August 10, 2021: Hidden Markov Model Example (done a while ago)

+-- example for the Decoder problem that uses the Viterbi algorithm to compute the most probable sequence of part of speech tags

+-- stores a backtrace for each tag in order to find the most probable sequence of tags starting from the last input (word)